Reconnecting with your spouse after infidelity is quite hard due to broken trust.

 For a spouse who wants to reconnect after their partner’s infidelity, the betrayed needs to regroup – to know what’s real again.
 Their self-esteem also needs to lift as they may have taken a bash due to the infidelity.

-With regards to trust, firstly and obviously, the cheating has to stop.
+With regards to trust, firstly and obviously, the affair has to stop.

 Then perhaps the betrayed partner needs a window to make a phone, computer, and password checks, etc.